It is unthinkable to believe that there is such a thing as a born troublemaker.

-The Cambridge Dictionary defines a Troublemaker as “Someone who intentionally causes problems for other people, especially people who are in a position of power or authority.”
+The Cambridge Dictionary defines a Troublemaker as “Someone who intentionally causes problems for other people, especially those in a position of power or authority.”

 Urban Dictionary stated:

-A troublemaker is someone who expresses a view on a forum that differs from those of the Administrator and/or, as is more common, a moderator of a forum.
+A troublemaker is someone who expresses a view on a forum that differs from those of the Administrator and/or, more commonly, a forum moderator.
 The person deemed to be a troublemaker will usually be 100% correct in their statements, but the moderator will object… (p.
 1)

 As a retired police officer, I learned that people did not want justice.
 They only wanted their way.